Currently In Season - Figs

 Interested in wholesale?
 Inquire about wholesale quantities.

 Approximate ripening for our fruits.
-May vary season-to-season depending on weather.
+May vary season-to-season by several weeks depending on weather.

 One of the first of our brambles to ripen.
 These are one of our favorite summer berries and are great for eating fresh or in pies and make an excellent jam.
 They have a unique flavor not found in our other berries.